chaosim/Talk/README.md

 Currently we're aiming for the compiler to emit Python.
 We'll think about alternatives later.

 ####Case sensitivity####
 May be Talk should be case insensitive.
-That way, you can capitalize reserved words, such as 'if', if the occur at the beginning of a 'sentence'.
+That way, you can capitalize reserved words, such as 'if', if the occur at the beginning of a 'sentence' and keep them all small in other situations.